 On 9 September 2020, the ACCC issued a consultation paper seeking comments from interested stakeholders on Uniti's undertaking.
 Submissions closed 30 September 2020.
 The ACCC only received one formal submission, which was provided by a member of the public supporting the acceptance of the undertaking.

 On 21 October 2020, the ACCC accepted Uniti's joint functional separation undertaking.
-A media update is available on the ACCC's website at: ACCC accepts joint functional separation undertaking from Uniti Group
+A media update is available at ACCC accepts joint functional separation undertaking from Uniti Group.